parisleaf/parisleaf.com/README.md

 [koa.js](https://github.com/koajs/koa)

 #### Client
-[React.js](https://github.com/facebook/react) (rendered server-side and then resumed on the client)
+[React.js](https://github.com/facebook/react) is rendered server-side and then resumed on the client.

-Content is fetched from an external WordPress application using [WP-API](http://wp-api.org/).
+Content is fetched from a REST API endpoint.
+[WP-API](http://wp-api.org/) generates the JSON data for this endpoint on top of a standard WordPress installation.
 That project can be found at [parisleaf/wp.parisleaf.com](https://github.com/parisleaf/wp.parisleaf.com).

 ## Git Conventions